 Men’s cocktail attire might sound casual in spirit, but it’s actually a semi-formal dress code obliging some genuine sartorial style.
 Commonly requested at weddings, the men’s cocktail dress code has origins in the 1920s and 30s, when wealthy elitists routinely started drinking before dinner.
 Rather than admit to their growing alcohol dependencies, the avid socialites did the opposite by giving the ritual its own catchy name: cocktail hour.
 A distinguished men’s cocktail dress code soon followed.
 Now here we are almost a century later and men’s cocktail attire lives on at weddings, classy sporting events and other social engagements.
-Of course, some of you might be asking: what is cocktail attire for men, specifically?
-Well, we’ve made a men’s cocktail dress code guide exclusively for you.
+Of course, some of you might be asking: what is male cocktail attire, specifically?
+Well, we’ve made a proper men’s cocktail dress code guide exclusively for you.
 Use it wisely, and no one will notice just you how drunk you really are.

 This article is part of our Suited and Booted Series

 What is Cocktail Attire for Men?

 For starters, don’t get too hung up on the ‘cocktail’ part, whereas cocktail attire has little to do with happy hour drinks after work.
 Instead, cocktail attire is what you wear to weddings, formal sporting events and adult celebrations.
 In the simplest sense of the concept, this entails semi-formal (or formal) attire touting more sophistication than what you might wear during the day, but more versatility than what you might wear to a black-tie event.
 In that regard, it’s a bridge between two worlds: casual day attire and fancy night time attire.
 As a result, the cocktail dress code for men is elegant and semi-formal in spirit, but not without an edge of personal expression.
 We’re talking tailored two-piece suits with some texture to them, nifty ties, dress shirts and shiny pairs of dress shoes.